GSA/digitalgov.gov/content/posts/2015/02/2015-02-23-hear-my-tweet-national-museum-of-american-historys-hearhistory-tweetup.md

   * **Tweetups should be for regular people**, not for members of the media.
   * **Pictures work well** on social media.
 Look for photo opportunities and remember to take a group photo.
   * **Send a post-Tweetup survey** to get additional feedback.
   * **Follow up afterwards** with the tweeters.
-Thank them for attending and add them to your office e-mail list, if possible.
+Thank them for attending and add them to your office email list, if possible.